machineware-gmbh/vcml/doc/build.md

     <install-dir> output directory for binaries,  e.g. /opt/vcml
     ```

-5. Configure and build the project using `cmake`.
+4. Configure and build the project using `cmake`:

    During configuration, you must state whether to build the utility programs and
    unit tests: